-The Staff recognizes that college can be a big step for students and family members alike.
-Therefore, we've created this section to relate some information about the transitions students and families face when children leave for college and share some of the resources that are available to address the challenges students may face.
+We recognize that college can be a time of change for students and family members alike.
+Therefore, we've created this section to relate some information about the transitions students and families face when children leave for college and share some of the resources that are available to address life's challenges students may face.

 Counseling Services staff can assist students in the following ways: